-The Carson City Indigent Defense Services Plan ("Plan") has been developed jointly between the Consolidated Municipality of Carson City ("Carson City"), the First Judicial District Court ("FJDC"), and the Carson City Justice/Municipal Court ("CCJMC").
+The Carson City Indigent Defense Services Plan ("Plan") has been developed jointly between the Consolidated Municipality of Carson City ("Carson City"), the First Judicial District Court ("FJDC"), and the Carson City Justice/Municipal Court ("CCJMC") in all situations in which counsel is required to be appointed for persons under section 180.004 of the Nevada Revised Statutes ("NRS"), or under any other NRS provision.
 The FJDC and the CCJMC may individually be referred to as a "Court," or collectively be referred to as the "Courts."
-This Plan is designed to meet the requirements NRS 260.070(2) placed on Carson City.
-This Plan is effective once approved by the Carson City Board of Supervisors and implemented by the FJDC and the CCJMC by administrative order.
+This Plan is designed to meet the requirements of NRS 260.070(2) placed on Carson City, and to comply with the Nevada Supreme Court's orders in ADKT 411.
+This Plan is effective once approved by the Carson City Board of Supervisors and adopted by the FJDC and the CCJMC by administrative order.